Sci-Fi Films of the 1930s

 In an interview, a professor rules out travel via cannon shot, for the right reasons; surviving the acceleration and atmospheric heating.
 He discusses basic rocket principles and show some historic films of the time, including some crashes, and compares solid fuel vs. liquid fuel.

 The front door of the massive hanger rolls down peculiarly.
 A nice video of the ship from above, supposedly taken from aircraft, is pretty convincing.
-Except for a televised(!) interview with the Commodore, the inside of the ship is not shown.
+Aside from a televised(!) interview with the Commodore, there are no scenes of the ship’s interior.

-This is the best presentation of launch into space until the space age.
+This is the best depiction of launch into space until the space age.
 It held up well against most of its successors up to the late 20th century.

 The ship accelerates horizontally and then up a ramp (a concession to popular ideas, and the difficulty in imagining such a large object accelerating straight up.)
 The ship’s exhaust looks pretty violent, and the landscape recedes convincingly, continuously, until the sphericity of the Earth is apparent.